Black Belt Legacy Camp

 Transportation will be provided to and from the camp location.
-Parents/Guardians will be responsible for getting your child to the pick-up location.
-The students will board the bus for Auburn on Sunday June 16th, 2013 from the Black Belt Community Foundation main office in Selma, AL. The address is 609 Lauderdale Street, Selma, AL 36702.
-Students must arrive at 11am.
-The buses will depart promptly at 12 noon.
+Parents/Guardians will be responsible for getting their child to the pick-up location.
+Students will board the bus for Auburn on Sunday June 8th, 2014 from the Black Belt Community Foundation main office in Selma, AL. The address is 609 Lauderdale Street, Selma, AL 36702.
+Students must arrive at 12 noon.
+The bus will depart promptly at 1 PM.
 If a student misses the bus, it will be the parent/guardian’s responsibility to get the student to Auburn.

 The bus will return the Black Belt Community Foundation Office in Selma on Thursday, June 12th at 6 PM.
-Parents/Guardians must be at the BBCF main office by 7pm to pick up their student.
+Parents/Guardians must be at the BBCF main office by 6 pm to pick up their student.

 - Must be a student in between 9th - 11th grade

 - Must attend a school in one of the 12 counties of the Black Belt Region